crossplane/crossplane/design/one-pager-build-with-earthly.md

 feasible.
 Bazel uses `BUILD` files with rules written in Starlark, a Pythonic language.

-Bazel doesn't wrap tools like `go`, but completely replaces them.
+Bazel doesn't wrap tools like `go`, it completely replaces them.
 It's not compatible with Go modules for example, and instead offers tools like `gazelle` to generate a `BUILD` file from a module-based third party dependency.